openemr/openemr/README.md

 - TODO(team): Consider using Symfony's router
 - TODO(sherwin): Encounter POST
-- TODO(matthew): Fix authorization piece & cleanup authentication piece
+- TODO(matthew): Fix authorization piece
 - TODO(?): Support CouchDB with document API
 - TODO(?): Prevent `ListService` from using `enddate` of `0000-00-00` by default
 - TODO(?): API for fee sheets